Wanees Zarour

-Wanees Zarour (b.
-Ramallah, 1986) is a Chicago-based music composer, focusing on contemporary Middle Eastern Music.
+Wanees Zarour (born in Ramallah) is a Chicago-based music composer, focusing on contemporary Middle Eastern Music.
 He is an accomplished oud, buzuq, percussion and violin player, having been featured in many international music festivals.
 He released his first album, Quarter to Midnight, in 2014.

 Musical career

 Born in Ramallah, Palestine, Zarour has trained as a musician from the age of 7.
 He began with violin and quickly picked up oud, buzuq, and percussion.
 He has been invited to perform in major music and concerts around the world in ensemble and solo performances, including American Public Media's A Prairie Home Companion, Chicago's World Music Festival, and Day of Music at the Chicago Symphony Orchestra.